IzumiSatoshi/Few-Shot-Patch-Based-Training/README.md

-# this implementation works on python 3.9 and is packaged into one single script.
+## this implementation works on python 3.9 and puts all the scripts you have to run into one script

 ## to run this script